pyta-uoft/website/index.md

 ### Blacklisted name (C0102) {#C0102}

 This error occurs when a variable name is chosen to be a typical generic name, rather than a meaningful one.
-Here are the blacklisted names to avoid:
+Here are some of the blacklisted names to avoid:

  - foo
  - bar